Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 19. Superior tympanic artery, a. tympanica superior.
 It lies next to the stony branch and, together with n.petrosus minor, penetrates into the tympanic cavity.
 Rice.
 IN.

 20. Frontal branch, ramus frontalis.
 Large terminal branch of the middle meningeal artery.
-Inside the skull lies in a bony groove or canal at the edge of the lesser wings of the sphenoid bone.
+Inside the skull it lies in a bony groove or canal at the edge of the lesser wings of the sphenoid bone.
 Rice.
 IN.

 22. Orbital branch, ramus orbitalis.
 Passes through the superior orbital fissure to the lacrimal gland.
 Rice.
 IN.